sidbanjo/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. ls -n like ls -l, but lists user and group IDs as numbers
 7. mkdir creates a new directory
 8. mv moves a file or directory to another directory or renames the file or directory
+9. rm deletes a file from a directory